 The front doors of your vehicle must be easily opened from both inside and outside the vehicle.
 Your doors will need to latch securely when closed and door hinges will be checked for security and condition.
 Your bonnet must also open and securely close.

-The condition, operation and security of your vehicle’s lights will be checked and they will be inspected to ensure that they emit the correct colour.
-From 20th May 2018, reverse lights, headlight washers and daytime running lights will be tested on vehicles first used from September 2009 if they have them.
+The condition, operation and security of your vehicle’s lights will be checked, and they will be inspected to ensure that they emit the correct colour.
+From 20th May 2018, reverse lights, headlight washers and daytime running lights are now tested on vehicles first used from September 2009 if they have them.

 Tyres fitted on your vehicle must be of the same size across an axle and of the same structure.

-Tyres with tread lower than 1.6mm are illegal and will cause your vehicle to fail its MOT test.
+Tyres with a tyre tread depth lower than 1.6mm are illegal and will cause your vehicle to fail its MOT test.
 Check your tyre tread before the MOT test.
 Damaged tyres can also cause a fail, look out for any cuts, lumps, bulges or exposed cords.
-From 20th May 2018, all vehicles registered from 1st January 2012 will be subject to a TPMS (Tyre pressure monitoring system) check.
+From 20th May 2018, all vehicles registered from 1st January 2012 are now subject to a TPMS (Tyre pressure monitoring system) check.

 Wheels must be in good condition and not contain damage such as cracks, damage or distortion.
 All nuts/bolts must be present.